 What to include in your personal statement

-Writing about yourself is one of the most difficult things to do though, so to help you put pen to paper, here's our four key areas to make sure you include.
+Writing about yourself is one of the most difficult things to do though, so to help you put pen to paper, here are our four key areas you need to include in your personal statement.

 1. Your course choice